A GUIDE TO DIGITAL TRAVEL CARDS

 It’d be right for me to start off this post by saying I haven’t fully vetted tons of digital bank options for travel.

-Revolut was recommend to me by friends, and once I looked into their offering, I knew it’d be a good option.
+Revolut was recommend to me by friends, and once I looked into their offering, I knew it’d be a good digital bank option for me to start with.

-When I have a residence again in early 2020, I’m planning on signing up for one or two more digital bank cards to expand my options – thinking Transferwise, and either N26 or Monzo.
+When I have a permanent residence again in 2020, I’m planning on signing up for one or two more digital bank cards to expand my options – likely Transferwise, and either N26 or Monzo.

 Why multiple digital bank cards?

-In case I lose one while travelling (or in everyday life) or one gets skimmed, I’ll have options before I have to turn to the last resort of using a debit card.
+If I lose one or one gets skimmed, I’ll have options before I have to pull out my debit card.

 Having multiple digital bank cards while travelling is especially helpful.
 At some point, you’re bound to experience card skimming, have a card blocked, or even lose a card- no matter how careful you are.